Table of Contents

 As for the VoIP adapter, Grandstream HT812 would be the most recommended if you need pulse (rotary) dialing.
 It has two lines (4- and 8- line versions exist, HT814 and HT818 respectively).
 If you don't need the rotary dialing, Linksys/Cisco SPA112 would be better, giving higher ringing voltage to power up really old phones.

 Modem (dial-up) connection is needed to program most of the COCOT phones.
 In most cases, you don't have two landlines needed for the call, not even one.
 VoIP adapter is the most obvious solution, but unfortunately modems won't communicate correctly, despite of fine-tuning certain settings (disable echo suppression, enable high end codecs etc; Cisco has even a special *99 code to enable “modem line” per call).
-This is a case for both Protel and Elcotel, even if the call is entirely local (within the ATA, not over the internet).
+It's always worth trying and you may get lucky, but most of the times the call will fail with either Protel and Elcotel, even if the call is entirely local (within the ATA, not over the internet).
 You may buy a small PBX or a line emulator, but that is expensive and pretty useless for anything else.
 Here's the solution that worked for me though.
-Any regular VoIP adapter (in this example Grandstream HT502) with two ports can provide the line and ringing voltage, dial detection etc. All we have to do is:
+Any regular VoIP adapter (in this example Grandstream HT502) with two ports can provide the line and ringing voltage, dialing detection etc. All we have to do is:

 Usually people fight the opposite issues with VoIP, ie. they can't hear one or both ways :) There are several ways to break it, for example: